cair/GraphTsetlinMachine/README.md

 You initialize the graphs as follows:
 - *Number of Graphs.* The first number sets how many graphs you are going to create.
 Here, you prepare for creating _10,000_ graphs.

 - *Symbols.* Next, you find the symbols **A** and **B**.
 You use these symbols to assign properties to the nodes of the graphs.
 You can define as many symbols as you like.
-For the XOR problem, you only need two.
+For the Noisy XOR problem, you only need two.

 - *Vector Symbolic Representation (Hypervectors).* You also decide how large hypervectors you would like to use to store the symbols.
 Larger hypervectors room more symbols.
 Since you only have two symbols, set the size to _32_.
 Finally, you decide how many bits to use for representing each symbol.
 Use _2_ bits for this tutorial.
 You then get _32*31/2 = 496_ unique bit pairs - plenty of space for two symbols!